 Yes, temporarily

+Yes, permanently, but found another job

 No

 Don’t know/prefer not to answer

 5. How many people lived in your house before the pandemic? (enter number)

 6. In a scale from 0 to 10, how much have the consequences of the pandemic affected your quality of life?
 Where 0 is “my quality of life has remained practically the same (including improvement of life conditions)” and 10 is “my quality of life has been diminished drastically”.